firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/controller_setup.md

 ## Thermal Management & Regen Safety

+- Xiaomi V3 controller upgrades still start with hard parts: swap in IRFB4110 or NCEP85T14 MOSFETs, replace Kapton tape with 0.5 mm thermal pads, flood copper traces with solder or supplemental wire, and direct-solder phase leads instead of stacking adapters; Mirono’s reinforced build held roughly 55 °C continuous before the motor became the thermal limit.[^denis-controller-hardening]
 - Flipsky’s compact single begins brushing 60 °C on the MOSFETs within 3 km at 50 A battery / 85 A phase, pushing owners to improve heatsink pressure, refresh thermal paste, and add 40 mm fans before experimenting with 100–120 A tunes.[^6]
 - Keep battery-side regen at or below the pack’s amp-hour rating (e.g., ≤10 A on a 10 Ah block) and set controller regen roughly 15 A higher so excess energy bleeds off as heat instead of spiking the cells or BMS.[^7]
+- Paolo’s 15 S-ready ESC mod cuts the feed trace to U4 and strings diodes in series; double-check the ≈3 W dissipation across 21 diodes and log NTC temps before treating it as production-ready.[^denis-u4]
 - Manual hall detection on warm motors at ≈70 A finally cleared Mirono’s off-the-line clonk; rerun both motor wizards on a full battery and road-test immediately after detection so sensor faults surface before a commute.[^8]
 - When sensorless detection misbehaves, unplug the hall loom and rerun the test.
   - Wheelway and Spintend owners found that leaving halls connected during “sensorless” detection corrupted profiles until they re-detected with the harness removed.[^9]